shopware/docs/resources/guidelines/code/core/writing-code-for-static-analysis.md

-{% hint style="info" %}
-This document represents core guidelines and has been mirrored from the core in our Shopware 6 repository.
-You can find the original version [here](https://github.com/shopware/platform/blob/trunk/code/core/writing-code-for-static-analysis.md)
-{% endhint %}

 # Writing code for static analysis

 We rely heavily on static analysis (read phpstan) to ensure the quality of our code and enforce coding guidelines and best practices.